AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-06-Vision Transformers.md

 # **Mathematical Explanation** -

 Transformers in NLP receive the 1D sequence of token embeddings.
-To handle the 2D images, the images of x ∈ R^(H×W×C) are reshaped into a sequence of flattened 2D image patches xp ∈ R^(N×((P^2)*C)), where (H, W) is the resolution of the original image, C is the number of channels, (P, P) is the resolution of each image patch.
+To handle the 2D images, the images of x ∈ R^(H×W×C) are reshaped into a sequence of flattened 2D image patches xp ∈ R^(N×((P^2)*C)), where (H, W) is the resolution of the original image, C is the number of channels, (P,P) is the resolution of each image patch.
 N is the number of patches.

 Similar to [BERT](https://jalammar.github.io/illustrated-bert/) a learnable embedding token is added before the sequence of embedded patches whose output will be used to represent the image.
-Adding a 2D aware positional embedding (11,12,13,14,21,22,23,24,31,....,44) didn't improve the performance so paper uses the 1D positional embedding for the image patches (for eg. 1,2,3,...,16).
+Adding a 2D aware positional embedding (for eg. 11,12,13,14,21,22,23,24,31,....,44) didn't improve the performance so paper uses the 1D positional embedding for the image patches (for eg. 1,2,3,...,16).

-A typical structure of transformer encoder has alternating layers of self-attention blocks and MLP blocks and a layer norm is applied before each of these two blocks and a residual connection after each block.
+A typical structure of transformer encoder has alternating layers of Multiheaded self-attention(MSA) blocks and Multi Layered Perceptron(MLP) blocks and a layer norm is applied before each of these two blocks and a residual connection after each block.

 <img width="831" alt="Screenshot 2021-06-09 at 6 36 05 PM" src="https://user-images.githubusercontent.com/46114095/121359927-98eaf100-c951-11eb-9ed9-500d1a1b528b.png">

 <img width="933" alt="Screenshot 2021-06-09 at 10 38 48 AM" src="https://user-images.githubusercontent.com/46114095/121296849-f447bf80-c90e-11eb-814c-44a63c564b5e.png">

 Try to use the diagram of the Transformer Encoder block for a better understanding of the equations shown above
 - In Eq(1), **xclass** represents the learnable embedding prepended just like in the case of BERT model.
-All other **xp_i** s represent the patches of the image where i indicates the 1D positional embedding. **E** is patch embedding projection so if we consider a patch size as 1 then it can be simply thought of as a flattened representation of the whole 2D image. **Epos** is the embedding with the shape of (N+1)*D where **N** is the number of patches and **D** is the flattened map dimensions of the patch(N for a number of patches and one for the prepended xclass).
+All other **xp_i** s represent the patches of the image where i indicates the 1D positional embedding. **E** is patch embedding projection so if we consider a patch size as 1 then it can be simply thought of as a flattened representation of the whole 2D image. **Epos** is the embedding with the shape of (N+1)*D where **N** is the number of patches and **D** is the flattened map dimensions of the patch (N for a number of patches and one for the prepended xclass).

 - In Eq(2), **Zl'** is an output which is obtained by adding the output of the last block (Zl-1) with the Multiheaded Self Attended layer normalized output of the previous block (MSA(LN(Zl-1))) where **l=1,2,..., L**.
 So **Zl' will start from taking the Z0 and go till ZL-1**.